Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Methodology

-Now we formulate their procedures.
-Let $H$ and $W$ be the height and width of the test image $\x$.
-We define a universal function $\mathcal{I}(\z;h,w)$ that maps a tensor $\z$ to the size of $h\times w$ by interpolation.
-Our goal is to obtain a trigger-region score $S\in[0,1]^{14\times 14}$ that has higher values for trigger regions and lower values for clean regions.
-Note that each score corresponds to a token, \ie, an image patch.
-This reduces the search space compared with trigger score of image size.
+We use both approaches to obtain an image-based trigger score matrix $S^{(i)}\in[0,1]^{14\times 14}$ and a label-based trigger score matrix $S^{(l)}\in[0,1]^{14\times 14}$.
+Each element of $S^{(i)}$ or $S^{(l)}$ thus implies how likely the corresponding image patch contains backdoor triggers.
+Compared with searching in the image space of size $H\times W$, searching in the token space of size $14\times 14$ is much more efficient.

-Before going to the method, we describe how to restore $\x$ given a token mask $\m$ and a Masked Autoencoder $G$.
-Shown in Eq.~\ref{eq:MAE}, $\x$ is first resized to 224$\times$224.
-Then we use $G$ to reconstruct the image, and resize it back to $H\times W$.
-The restoration $\tilde{\x}$ is generated at the image size, with a purpose to avoid interpolation errors in the unmasked regions.
+Before going to the method, we first describe how to restore $\x$ given a pre-trained MAE $G$ and a token mask $\m\in \{0,1\}^{14\times 14}$.
+Define a function $\mathtt{resize}(\z;h,w)$ that resizes a tensor $\z$ to size $h\times w$ by interpolation.
+As shown in Eq.~\ref{eq:MAE}, $\x$ is first resized to 224$\times$224 requested by MAE.
+Then we use $G$ to reconstruct the image based on $\m$, and resize it back to $H\times W$.
+The additional steps aim to remove interpolation errors in the unmasked regions from the restoration $\tilde{\x}$.